We're a library, gallery, archive & community space for preserving & sharing information & artifacts re: sexual identity, products, & ideas.

 We are all-volunteer, a labor of love and community for everyone involved.
 The next wave of core staff -- a new librarian, a gallerist, archivists, and each year's group of interns -- came to us because of the cultural impacts of our collections; they have made them increasingly organized and accessible, and are helping to turn CSC into a venue for erotic artists who have few other places to exhibit their work.

-We dream of publishing books, thus helping more non-Bay Area people join the conversation, and are about to make that a reality with a catalog of the Buzz Bense posters; and also want to put many of our events online, so we are even more a global community sex center than a local one.
+Our first publication was SAFE SEX BANG, a catalog of Buzz Bense's aforementioned safer sex posters, in early 2014.
+We dream of publishing more books, thus helping more non-Bay Area people join the conversation.
+We also want to broadcast many of our events online, so we are even more a global community sex center than a local one.
 In the meantime, we hope you will visit us when you come to San Francisco!
 And thank you so very much for reading about our history and supporting us.
 EVERY donation helps us keep our doors open and take care of the materials our community has entrusted to us.

 Wishing you pleasure and all the sex information you need!

---Carol, Robert, Dina, Marlene, Dorian, Ian, Tess, & the rest of your friends at the Center for Sex & Culture
+--Carol, Robert, Dina, Marlene, Dorian, Ian, Tess, Gina, Ingrid, Alexandria, & the rest of your friends at the Center for Sex & Culture